clareliguori/run-model-context-protocol-servers-with-aws-lambda/README.md

   Other languages such as Kotlin are not supported.
 - This library only adapts stdio MCP servers for Lambda, not servers written for other protocols such as SSE.
 - This library does not maintain any MCP server state or sessions across Lambda function invocations.
-  Only stateless MCP servers are a good fit for using this adapter.
+  Only stateless MCP servers are a good fit for using this library.
 For example, MCP servers that invoke stateless tools like the [time MCP server](https://github.com/modelcontextprotocol/servers/tree/main/src/time) or make stateless web requests like the [fetch MCP server](https://github.com/modelcontextprotocol/servers/tree/main/src/fetch).
   Stateful MCP servers are not a good fit, because they will lose their state on every request.